|

 A superconductor discovered some 20 years ago turned out to be an ideal testbed for confirmation of a correlation between Kappa and Tc.
 Above right, in a plot of Sn2Ba2(Ca0.5Tm0.5)Cu3O8+, there are tin atoms in the insulating cation layers of the 3212 structure.
 Tin-oxide (SnO) nanowire has a Kappa of only 2.3.
 But, when alloyed with antimony, SnSb has a Kappa of 147 — more than 63 times as great.
 Additionally, tin and antimony have nearly identical ionic radii that should allow them to occupy the same atomic sites.
 This makes a 50-50 mix of tin and antimony suitable for boosting the sub-structure Kappa of this material without radically altering the planar-weight-ratio (PWR) — which has also been found to promote Tc.

 The chemical precursors were mixed thoroughly and pelletized.
 Since antimony-oxide has such a low melting point, the mix was pre-sintered for 12 hours at 640C.
 Then the pellet was calcined at 770C for 2 hours and sintered overnight at 880C.
 Lastly, it was annealed for 10+ hours at 500C in flowing O2.
 Testing temperatures were determined using an Omega type "T" thermocouple.
-The magnetometer employed twin Honeywell SS94A1F Hall-effect sensors with a tandem sensitivity of 50 mv/Gauss.
+The magnetometer employed a single Honeywell SS94A1F Hall-effect sensor with a sensitivity of 25 mv/Gauss operating within an ambient magnetic field of 550 - 600 milliGauss

 E. Joe Eck